amfairley/adamiani/README.md

 The **FAQ** page will resemble the RSVP page but with a bootstrap accordion component housing the questions instead of a form

-#### Initial Wireframes
+#### Preliminary Wireframes

-The below wireframes were designed before starting any of the code and were improved or modified during the project building process.
+The below wireframes were designed before starting any of the code and were revisited during the project building process in order to try out how different layouts or features would work visually.

 ##### Home page
 - [Desktop](docs/wireframes/homepage_desktop.png)